UnnamedFigr/GroupProject/README.md

 # GroupProject
-This is the repository for H
+This is the repository for the group project.